echosvile/Real-Time-Voice-Cloning/README.md

 Downloading: vader_two_cities_2.wav
 ```

 7. Running locally.
 If everything is working at this point, you can stop or even delete your SageMaker notebook.
 Assuming you have the AWS CLI installed and [configured](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-configure.html), you can now run the sample notebook locally.
 The only python dependencies are boto3 and sagemaker.
-The batch processing job will still run in the cloud though.
+The batch processing job will still run in the cloud regardless.